xapids/LLM/Nano Banana/Image -> JSON Extractor Prompt.md

    * Camera height above floor (m).
    * Usually about 1.4–1.7 for eye-level interior photos; default ~1.6 if uncertain.

-Every view in "views" is a concrete camera position that Nano Banana can render from.
-Before a render call you may delete any views you do not want to use on that call.

 --------------------------------------------------
 ELEMENTS